 - Check the registration of the press.
 Bad registration can introduce color casts and affect the sharpness of images and screened type.

 - Check for prepress and plating artifacts, such as scratches.
 Check accents and other special characters as these sometimes get mangled if a different RIP is used for creating the plates.
-Also check some headlines and body text to see if there is no reflow of text compared to the final proof.
+Check some headlines and body text as well to see if there is no reflow of text compared to the final proof.

 During a press check, it is too late to complain about typos or other layout issues.
 These should have been taken care of during the proofreading stage.
 It is also too late to request major color changes.
 There is a limit to what pressmen can still do on the press.
 This is again something that should have been dealt with during the correction cycle.